Tweet Zoo

 Tweet Zoo is a 1957 Warner Bros.
 Merrie Melodies animated short directed by Friz Freleng.
-Originally released on May 29, 1957 (before being re-issued on May 26, 1962), this short stars Tweety and Sylvester the Cat.
+Originally released on January 12, 1957 (before being re-issued on May 26, 1962), this short stars Tweety and Sylvester.

 Audio from this cartoon was sampled by Paul McCartney on the song "Check My Machine", released in 1980 as the B-side to the single "Waterfalls".

 Plot

 The cartoon, set in a city zoo, begins with a tour guide showing various animal exhibits to visitors.
 The final stop (at least as far as viewers can see) is the exhibit featuring the "one and only example" of the Tweety Bird species.
 This draws tag-along tourist Sylvester's interest and becomes separated from the group.
 After the requisite "I tawt I taw a puddy tat" lines, Sylvester begins his latest pursuit.

 The attempts, all unsuccessful, are as follows: